YMCA YOUTH INSTITUTEINCOMING FRESHMEN, SOPHOMORES AND JUNIORS!

 at Mission Valley YMCA for High School Students

-We are now accepting applications for the 2016 YMCA Youth Institute at Mission Valley YMCA.
+Check back for applications for the 2017 YMCA Youth Institute at Mission Valley YMCA.
 You’ll learn valuable computer/digital media art skills, academic skills, make new friends, and have a camping/team-building experience.

 Not only is this eight-week summer program

 COMPLETELY FREE but upon successful graduation you will receive a $100 STIPEND!

 - Learn digital video production, digital music, graphic design, web design and robotics